For Sale: 1984 Cary 50 Project $50,000

 The picture below is a sister ship underway.
 This gives an idea of the size and looks of a Cary 50 when running.
 The Leading Lady still needs some work before launching.
 The four I/O’s have been already replaced and low hour twin 480 HP Volvo diesels, brand new Twin Disc gears, TD Arneson ASD 12 drives, and Rolla stainless steel props.
 All running gear items have been property sized with a professional propulsion analysis which estimates the top speed at over 35 Knots.
 Still needed is the helm steering and interior work.

-The picture below shows the Cary shortly after arriving by truck.
+The picture below shows the Cary shortly after arriving to Wisconsin by truck.
 She was unloaded with the help of a crane, rotated 180 degrees and winched inside the red shed to the right.
 Milwaukee, Wisconsin (Lake Michigan) has several travel lifts about 70 miles away if launching is needed.

 The next four pictures show the Cary on a steel cradle in the shed.
 The hull has finish paint and the deck has primer installed.